CNIL imposes 50 million penalty over Google LLC

-The complaints against Google have been submitted to the French Data Protection Authority (CNIL) by the association None Of Your Business (“NOYB“) and La Quadrature du Net (“LQDN“).
-The associations criticized Google for not having a valid legal basis to process the personal data of the users of its services, in particular for the purpose of personalization of advertising.
+The complaints against Google were filed with the French data protection authority (CNIL) by the NOYB (None Of Your Business) association and the LQDN (La Quadrature du Net).
+Both criticized Google for not having a valid legal basis for processing personal data, especially for the purpose of personalizing advertising.

-The CNIL found out that the information provided by Google is not easily accessible for users.
-Essential information, such as the purposes for which the data is processed, for how long the data is stored or the categories of data used to personalize the advertisements, are excessively scattered throughout several documents and are only accessible by clicking on several buttons and links.
+CNIL found that the information provided was not easily accessible to users.
+Essential information, such as the purposes for which the data are processed, the duration for which the data are stored, and the categories of data used to personalize the advertising, are scattered across several documents and are only accessible via several links and buttons.

-Also, the information delivered is not always clear and comprehensible for the users.
-The users were not able to understand the extent of the processing of Google.
-The information provided was not sufficiently clear for the data subjects to understand that the legal basis for the personalization of advertisement is the consent of the users and not the legitimate interest of Google.
+Likewise, the information is not always clear and understandable for the user.
+The scope of Google’s processing was also not comprehensible to users.
+The information provided is not clear enough for users to understand that the legal basis for advertising personalization is user consent and not Google’s legitimate interest.

-Therefore, the French Data Protection Authority decided to condemn Google to a penalty of 50 million euros.
-The high fine results from the severity of the deficiencies, namely the violation of the principles relating to personal data processing.
+The French data protection authority therefore decided to fine Google 50 million euros.
+The high fine resulted from the seriousness of the identified deficiencies, namely the violation of the principles for the processing of personal data.

 Entscheidungsdatum: